Matrix mechanics: Development of matrix mechanics

 In 1925, Werner Heisenberg, Max Born, and Pascual Jordan formulated the matrix mechanics representation of quantum mechanics.

-Epiphany at Helgoland
+Epiphany at Heligoland

 In 1925 Werner Heisenberg was working in Göttingen on the problem of calculating the spectral lines of hydrogen.
 By May 1925 he began trying to describe atomic systems by observables only.
-On June 7, after weeks of failing to alleviate his hay fever with aspirin and cocaine, Heisenberg left for the pollen-free North Sea island of Helgoland.
+On June 7, after weeks of failing to alleviate his hay fever with aspirin and cocaine, Heisenberg left for the pollen-free North Sea island of Heligoland.
 While there, in between climbing and memorizing poems from Goethe's West-östlicher Diwan, he continued to ponder the spectral issue and eventually realised that adopting non-commuting observables might solve the problem.
 He later wrote:

 It was about three o' clock at night when the final result of the calculation lay before me.
 At first I was deeply shaken.
 I was so excited that I could not think of sleep.
 So I left the house and awaited the sunrise on the top of a rock.